-Case of missing 15-yr-old Kayla Berg is spotlighted on Disappeared
+Missing Wisconsin 15-year-old Kayla Berg is spotlighted on Disappeared

-This week Disappeared examines the case of missing Wisconsin teen Kayla Berg who went missing after being dropped off to meet her boyfriend.
+This episode of Disappeared examines the case of missing Wisconsin teen Kayla Berg who went missing after being dropped off to meet her boyfriend.

 Kayla Berg was last seen on the night of August 11, 2009.
 The teen was hanging out with her 24-year-old friend Kevn J. Kielcheski, with the pair driving around their hometown of Antigo, Wisconsin, and alelgedly smoking marijuana.